WBOR-91-1-FM/wbor-rds-encoder/README.md

 - **Parallel RDS Preview Publishing**:
   - Publishes processed text to a RabbitMQ exchange for consumption by a downstream preview module.
 For example, a web page or LED sign (e.g. BetaBrite) that reflects what is *currently being shown* by the RDS encoder.
 - **Discord Logging**: In situations where text is unidecoded or profane words are censored, the original and processed text is logged to a Discord channel (defined in the `.env`) for monitoring and debugging purposes.

+> [!WARNING]
+> **DO NOT RELY ON THIS PROGRAM WHEN ACCURATE PROFANITY FILTERING IS CRUCIAL**.
+The profanity filter is not perfect and may not catch all instances of profanity.
+It is recommended to use a more robust profanity filter if this is a concern.

 ## Message Formatting

 ### SmartGen ASCII Syntax Rules (in brief)